 ARTICLE 3 - CONTRACT PERIOD

-The Contract Period shall commence from the Contract Start Date and shall cease with immediate effect upon happening of any of the following events:
+The Contract Period shall commence from the Contract Start Date and may cease with immediate effect upon happening of any of the following events:

 (i) Upon expiry of the Contracted Months.

 (ii) Occurrence of an event of default as specified in Article 9 of this Agreement.